mign96/HR-Analytics/README.md

 * Provide actionable insights on which employee segments are most at risk and why.
 * Find root causes for why employees are leaving.
 * Crete a presentation for HR executives for strategic insights on employee retention.
+* Create a predictive model for employees prone to leaving.

 ### Key Deliverables
 * Cleaned dataset - Data cleaning to ensure no missing values, outliers, or duplicates before starting EDA.